dan-lind/igzplugin/README.md

 ## Configuration/Usage

-After extracting the dztools archive you should see a *ig.dll* and a folder *ig* in the *Plugin* directory of your Zorro installation.
+After extracting the igplugin archive you should see a *ig.dll* and a folder *ig* in the *Plugin* directory of your Zorro installation.

+If you have not done so already, you now need to generate an API key to be able to use the IG API through Zorro.
+Refer to [IG Labs Getting Started guide](https://labs.ig.com/gettingstarted) for step by step instructions on how to do this.

-Go to the *ig* folder and open the *Plugin.properties* file with a text editor.
+Go to the *ig* folder and open the *application.properties* file with a text editor.

-Here you should adapt the *.cache* path to your local JForex installation path.
-Be careful with this step, since it may happen that the [Dukascopy API](http://www.dukascopy.com/com.iggroup.api.client/javadoc/com/dukascopy/api/system/IClient.html#setCacheDirectory%28java.io.File%29) **will delete the .cache folder if it is corrupted**.
-Please make a copy of an instrument to a different location and set the path accordingly.
-If nothing gets deleted then you can use your complete *.cache* directory.
+Here you should adapt the *plugin.realApiKey* and/or *plugin.demoApiKey* to your match the values of the keys that you generated in the previos step.
 You can leave the other entries to their default values.

+Before you start Zorro you must also update the AssetsFix.csv with correct symbol names for the assets you want to trade.
+Refer to [The asset list section](http://zorro-trader.com/manual/en/export.htm) of the Zorro manual for details on this.
+The asset names the IG API expects is very different from the ones that Zorro uses by default.
+For instance the EUR/USD name is CS.D.EURUSD.CFD.IP
+You can find the correct symbol names for you favorite assets by using the [IG API Companion](https://labs.ig.com/sample-apps/api-companion/index.html)
+Log in with you user name, password and api key, then scroll down to *Market Search*, enter your search String, e.g. DAX.
+Now look in the response for the "epic" key, e.g  **"epic": "IX.D.DAX.IFD.IP",**

 Start Zorro and check if the *Account* drop-down-box shows *IG* as an available broker.
-Pick a script of your choice and press *Trade*.
+Enter your login details, pick a script of your choice and press *Trade*.
 If everything is fine you should see that the login to IG has been successful.

 The plugin stores its logs to *ig/logs/igzplugin.log*(the default log level is *info*).
 If you encounter problems open *ig/igzplugin/logback.xml* for configuring the log level.
 Then change the log level for the file igzplugin-appender to *debug* and save the file.
 A new Zorro session will now produce a more verbose *igzplugin.log* file which you can use to report errors.